ECTS

 Faculty of Science

-Project management encompasses all the methods, tools and techniques used to organize the progress of a project and achieve its objectives, from the initial idea to its completion.
+Project management encompasses all the methods, tools, and techniques used to organize the progress of a project and achieve its objectives, from the initial idea to its completion.

-Practical exercises and case studies help students acquire the right reflexes and manipulate project management tools.
+A practical scenario is planned using exercises or case studies so that students acquire the right reflexes and learn how to use project management tools.

 Water treatment performance and contaminants